Looking to MIG weld some mild steel?

 Take away from the story.

 It’s worth your while checking how each of the rental.
 Or leasing companies in your district manage their stock.
 What are the costs for renting the tank sizes you want?
-And how is the return of gas bottles managed?

-High pressure cylinder rental and leasing companies will often use custom sized tanks.
+High pressure gas cylinder rental and leasing companies will often use custom sized tanks.
 Tanks they spray with their brand colors.
 And tanks that have a collar around the neck of the tank with their brand name on.

 And they usually have rules around how they manage their rental tanks.

-Argon CO2 Bottle Sizes You Transport Yourself or Get Delivered
+Argon CO2 Bottle Sizes You Transport Yourself Or Get Delivered

 Pete is quite an experienced welder and does quite a bit of welding around his ranch.